mrckurz/docker-workshop-flask-compose/README.md

 ## 📘 How It Works

-- The Flask app uses the `mysql-connector-python` package to connect to the database.
+- The Flask app connects to MySQL using `mysql-connector-python`
-- Hostname `db` in the Compose file refers to the MySQL service.
+- Hostname `db` refers to the MySQL container
-- Flask executes a simple query: `SELECT VERSION()` to retrieve the MySQL version.
+- The Flask route `/` runs a query: `SELECT VERSION()` and returns the result

 ---

-## 🧩 Expand It

-You can extend this example by:
-- Creating tables and inserting sample data
-- Using SQLAlchemy for ORM
+## 💡 You Can Extend This

-- Exposing database interaction through Flask routes
+- Add Flask routes that read/write data to MySQL
+- Use SQLAlchemy to interact with the database using models
+- Preload tables using SQL scripts or Docker entrypoints

 ---

-Happy hacking! 🐳🧡
+Happy coding with Docker Compose! 🐳🔥